NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-R4/backup/guides/Patient-Core-Records-API2/Home/Design/Error-Handling/Error-Handling.page.md

 }
 ```

-The codeSystem would need to be updated with any new errors required for the API.
+Depending on the requirements, the code system would need to be updated with additional values.